PardoSergi/InTyMaVi/HOWTOCITE.md

 If you use InTyMaVi in your research, please cite the version you used as described below:

->Pardo Doña, S. (2026). *InTyMaVi: Interactive Typological Map Visualiser* (Version 0.1.0) [Computer software].
+>Pardo Doña, S. (**year of the version you used**). *InTyMaVi: Interactive Typological Map Visualiser* (Version **X.Y.Z**) [Computer software].
 GitHub. https://github.com/PardoSergi/InTyMaVi/tree/main

 ### Data sources & attribution

 InTyMaVi itself doesn't ship with any linguistic data — you bring your own — but two optional, built-in features fetch and display data from external
-databases: the **Glottolog coordinate fallback** (§4) and the **Grambank import** (§5).
-Both are distributed under the **Creative Commons Attribution 4.0 International licence (CC BY 4.0)**, which requires attribution whenever their data is used or redistributed — including here.
+databases: **Glottolog enrichment** (§5) and the **Grambank import** (§7).
+Both are downloaded as [CLDF](https://cldf.clld.org/) datasets directly from their official GitHub repositories, and both are distributed under the **Creative Commons Attribution 4.0 International licence (CC BY 4.0)**, which requires attribution whenever their data is used or redistributed — including here.
 If you publish, share, or redistribute InTyMaVi (e.g. on GitHub) with these features enabled, please keep this section intact, or otherwise credit both projects visibly in your own copy.

+Because InTyMaVi lets you choose which specific Glottolog and Grambank release to use (§6), rather than tying you to one fixed version, **the version actually used can differ between users and between sessions**.
+The release you loaded is always recorded automatically in the "🗂️ Data sources" panel and in every map's export metadata (§9) — check there for the exact version to cite for a specific analysis, rather than assuming the version numbers below.

 #### Grambank